teemutammela/contentful-bash-backup/README.md

 ## Disclaimer

-Contentful Bash Back-up is distributed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) and comes with ABSOLUTELY NO WARRANTY.
+**Contentful Bash Back-up** is distributed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) and comes with **absolutely no warranty**.
 The author assumes no responsibility of data loss or any other unintended side-effect.

 ## Features

 * Exports entries and assets as JSON data and compresses them as ZIP-files.
 * Option to download asset files (incremental, no duplicates).
-* Silent running, all output is printed into export logs.
+* Silent running, all output is printed into export log.

 ## Requirements